muritane/coordination-architecture/emergent_coordination_gradients.md

 When behavior shifts without command, observers infer:

-* influence,
+- influence,
-* dominance,
+- dominance,
-* leadership,
+- leadership,
-* moral pressure.
+- moral pressure.

 This is a category error.

 The agent is not the cause.
 The **field changed**.

-Misattribution produces:
+Misattribution leads to:

-* illegitimate responsibility expectations,
+- illegitimate responsibility expectations,
-* pressure to “own” the system,
+- pressure to “own” the system,
-* premature escalation to authority.
+- premature escalation to authority.

 ---